tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson22.md

 - database code, that stores user data in a database and retrieves it to use in new webpages

 ## Installing Nodejs
-We assume everyone has installed nodeJs following the instructions at this website: https://nodejs.org/en/
+We will assume everyone has installed nodeJs following the instructions at this website: https://nodejs.org/en/

 ## Learning Objectives -- by the end of the lesson you will be able to